erashish21/Assignment_shopify_task_2/README.md

-For more information about Näck and their products, visit [Näck Website](https://nack.life/).
+For more information about Näck and their products, visit https://nack.life/](https://stalwart-rugelach-96dd3e.netlify.app/)https://stalwart-rugelach-96dd3e.netlify.app/).